 A. To make your post or page private in WordPress, all you have to do is navigate inside your “Posts” or “Pages” menu and click on the “Edit” button next to your post name, and then set the visibility from public to private.

 Q. Who Can View a Private Post or Page?

 A. By default, only administrators and editors can view private posts and pages.
 If you want other users or members’ roles to be able to view protected content, then you need to give them the appropriate roles, or you’ve to create password protected page.

 Q. Will a Private Post or Page Show Up in Search Engines?

-But as we’ve discussed throughout this article, the most important thing is to know when and where you should use this WordPress feature.
+But as we’ve discussed throughout this article, the most important thing is knowing when and where to use this WordPress feature.
 This will help you avoid any possible security issues in the future.
 Still, making the post or page private in WordPress is a great way to protect your confidential or sensitive information.